Keeping your call center agents motivated around the silly season is an art in itself. Here are our top tips for improving your agent experience.

 Let’s make this happen.

 In fact, the benefits of empathy statements and positive scripting are so profuse we don’t have enough space to include them all.
 They’re encouraging, you’re making an immediate commitment, you’re dealing with issues constructively.
-And – this is our favourite reason of all – it reminds both parties that they’re dealing with a human being.
+And – this is our favorite reason of all – it reminds both parties that they’re dealing with a human being.

 We’re feeling motivated already.